-- 2.1 The Council's first LDS was approved by Government in April 2005.
+2.1 The Council's first LDS was approved by Government in April 2005.
 Further updates were then published in April 2010, May 2012, September 2013, May 2014, March 2015 and October 2015.
 The current LDS contains updates to reflect changes in circumstances since March 2015, namely the re-evaluation of the previously approved timetable following the high volume of responses received to the consultation on the preferred options version of the Housing Site Allocations Development Plan Document (DPD) and the initial issues and options for the West Berkshire Minerals and Waste Local Plan and the need for additional time to process and give full consideration to all of the responses received.

-In addition, staff shortages have resulted in a lack of available resources to progress alongside the previously conceived timetable. - 2.2 The LDS shows that the Council is intending to produce the following DPDs, which will form part of the Local Plan, between 2015 and 2018: - Housing Site Allocations (with selected housing policies and sites for Gypsies and Travellers) - West Berkshire Minerals and Waste Local Plan
+2.2 The LDS shows that the Council is intending to produce the following DPDs, which will form part of the Local Plan, between 2015 and 2018:

+- Housing Site Allocations (with selected housing policies and sites for Gypsies and Travellers) - West Berkshire Minerals and Waste Local Plan